Dog Problems most of us Live with

 If you have young children – or are going to meet a friend who does – Dogs Trust explains that you should never leave your dog alone with them.
 “No matter how well your dog behaves, never leave him or her alone with your child, carefully monitor their interactions and intervene before an anxious situation escalates,” they tell us.

 What a dog bites is dangerous.
 Not just for humans, but for dogs as well, so it is good to take part in extra training.

 “The Dogs Training School provides access to fun, reward-based training for dog owners.
-These classes help owners read their dog’s behaviour and teach them skills that enable them to adapt to their home environment and adapt to everyday events.
+These classes help owners read their dog’s behavior and teach them skills that enable them to adapt to their home environment and adapt to everyday events.
 If we support people.
-We can do this so that dogs notice more subtle ways of communicating with us, all of which contribute to a better bond and less behavioural problems. “
+We can do this so that dogs notice more subtle ways of communicating with us, all of which contribute to a better bond and less behaviorism problems. “

 How to stop dog from digging under fence

 He craves companionship.
 Plenty of pups want nothing more than to spend time with those they love.
 Therefore, your furry friend may try to seek out companionship beyond the fence if he’s left alone outside without a sufficient amount of interaction.